Papayaman1000/campaign-wiki/en_US/index.md

 code editor.
 There isn't an English spellcheck.
 I also have awful memory.
 So, go edit things [right here](https://papayaman1000.github.com/campaign-wiki).

+There's a cheatsheet for editing there that you can use in case you need a refresher on Markdown.
+There's also a sandbox there for testing things in a safe and controlled environment.
+You'll know 'em when you see 'em.

 You can add new pages there, too.
 Make sure you yell at me whenever you propose a change so I can update the repository in a timely manner.